birdneststream/asciibird/README.md

 * Ctrl + Z - Undo
 * Ctrl + Y - Redo

-* Ctrl + Shift + C - Save to clipboard
-* Ctrl + Shift + F - Save to txt file

-* Escape - Return to default mode / stop using any tool
+* Escape - Return to default mode, stop using any tool and close fg, bg and char panels.

-* When the colour picker is open, the first 0 to 9 colours can be chosen with the keyboards number.
-* When the character picker is open, you can also press any key on your keyboard to set the character.

-## Toolbar Keyboard Shortcuts

-The toolbar keyboard shorts are used with the ALT key.

 * Alt 1 to 8 - Will toggle the corresponding toolbar icon